Published January 15, 2025

 - Keep it concise.
 LinkedIn videos between 30 seconds and 2 minutes tend to perform best.
 Respect your audience's time.

 - Add a clear call to action.
-Tell viewers what you want them to do next, whether it is commenting, sharing, visiting a link, or following your profile.
+Tell viewers what you want them to do next, whether that's commenting, sharing, visiting a link, or following your profile.

 - Post natively.
 Always upload your video directly to LinkedIn rather than sharing a YouTube or Vimeo link.
 Native videos autoplay in the feed and get significantly more reach.

 Captions are no longer optional for LinkedIn video.
-They are a baseline expectation for professional content.
-By taking a few extra minutes to add clean, accurate captions, you ensure that every viewer can engage with your message, regardless of their sound settings.
+They're a baseline expectation for professional content.
+A few extra minutes spent on clean, accurate captions means every viewer can engage with your message, whatever their sound settings.